-This tight, sometimes referred to as alpinist, fit has a more minimalist look and feel that's grown more and more popular in the techy or fashion forward circles of our sports.
+This tighter fit, sometimes referred to as alpinist, has a more minimalist look and feel that's grown more and more popular in the techy or fashion forward circles of our sports.
 You'll also find many of today's softshells and technical layers tend to be an alpine fit.
 Slimmer profile or athletically built shredders should definitely check out some slim fitting options.

 When you buy a regular fit, you're buying a product that's not too tight, not too baggy, but just right.
 If you're a little unsure of what fits you best or simply just like the basics, shop around for a regular fit.